trailofbits/algo/docs/faq.md

 ## What's the current status of WireGuard?

-[WireGuard is a work in progress](https://www.wireguard.com/#work-in-progress).
-It has undergone [substantial](https://www.wireguard.com/formal-verification/) security review, however, its authors are appropriately cautious about its safety and the protocol is subject to change.
-As a result, WireGuard does not yet have a "stable" 1.0 release.
+[WireGuard reached "stable" 1.0.0 release](https://lists.zx2c4.com/pipermail/wireguard/2020-March/005206.html) in Spring 2020.
+It has undergone [substantial](https://www.wireguard.com/formal-verification/) security review.
 Releases are tagged with their build date -- "0.0.YYYYMMDD" -- and users should be advised to apply new updates when they are available.
-Your Algo server will automatically upgrade and restart WireGuard from the [official WireGuard PPA for Ubuntu](https://launchpad.net/~wireguard/+archive/ubuntu/wireguard) by default.
+Your Algo server will automatically upgrade and restart WireGuard.
+For Ubuntu 18.04 LTS, it will retrieve updates from the [official WireGuard PPA for Ubuntu](https://launchpad.net/~wireguard/+archive/ubuntu/wireguard) by default.

 ## Why aren't you using Tor?